Multilevel Monte Carlo Variational Inference: Unbounded Case in Assumption

 Assumption \ref{asm:lipshitz2} does not always hold because $\mathcal{T}(\epsilon;\lambda)$ itself is not bounded.
-To overcome this situation, the proximal operator is useful.
-It is an operator associated with a closed convex function $f$ from a Hilbert space $\mathcal{X}$ to $[-\infty, \infty]$, and is defined as follows:
+To overcome this problem, the proximal operator is useful.
+The proximal operator is an operator associated with a closed convex function $f$ from a Hilbert space $\mathcal{X}$ to $[-\infty, \infty]$, and it is defined as

-In optimization, the proximal operator has several useful properties such as firmly nonexpansiveness:
+In optimization, the proximal operator has several useful properties such as its firm nonexpansiveness as follow:

 where $\forall x,y \in \mathcal{X}$.